cms-opendata-workshop/workshop-lesson-root/_episodes/08-analysis-physics.md

 ## Signal process

 The physical process of interest, also often called signal, is the production of the Higgs boson in the decay to two tau leptons.
 The main production modes of the Higgs boson are the gluon fusion and the vector boson fusion production indicated in the plots with the labels gg→H and qq→H, respectively.
 See below the two Feynman diagrams that describe the processes at leading order.
+Note that this is the signal we will be exploring during the workshop.
+We will expand on this analysis.

 <div class="row">
   <div class="col-md-6">